Our Board of Directors

 Dr. James Henderson

-A native of Shreveport, Henderson is a Northwestern State alumnus, as is his wife Tonia.
-He earned a Master of Science in Administration from the University of West Florida and a Doctor of Management from the University of Maryland – University College.
+A native of Shreveport, Henderson is a Northwestern State alumnus.
+He earned a Master of Science in Administration from the University of West Florida and a Doctor of Management from the University of Maryland - University College.
+The Hendersons have three children, Reagan, Nicholas and Alexander.

 Ms. Parks is the owner of The Learning Tree at Oak Grove.
 She has been a long time supporter of Career Compass’ work.